 The restaurant has an extensive Middle Eastern menu with a bar that serves an equally extensive list of cocktails and beer.
-The unusual pairing of decor vs cuisine reminded me of a little place called here.
+The unusual pairing of decor vs cuisine reminded me of a little place here.

 Don’t forget to greet the doorman on your way in, he guards the main entrance without a blink…creepy.